Patient Safety Research

 Researchers found an increased bacterial load at the surgical site when FAW was used.

-Hayashi, H; Koizumi, T; Sumita, S.; Yamakage, M. Relative clinical heat transfer effectiveness: Forced- air warming vs. Conductive fabric electric warming.
-ASA abstract 2015.
-Submitted for publication.
+Sugai, H; Koizumi, T; Sumita, S; Yamakage, M; Relative clinical heat transfer effectiveness: Forced- air warming vs. Conductive fabric electric warming, a randomized controlled trial.
+Journal of Anesthesia and Surgery, Vol 5(2).
+Available online.

 Kimberger O, et al. Resistive polymer versus forced-air warming: Comparable heat transfer and core rewarming rates in volunteers.
 Anesth Analg 2008; 107: 1621-26